 The University of Dundee offered the first undergraduate training course in Forensic Anthropology in the UK.

 4 Highers at AABB (BBBB for widening access entry) including Biology plus English, Maths and Chemistry at National 5.

-Advanced entry to 2nd year available with Advanced Highers at AB including Biology plus Highers at BB (in different subjects).
+Advanced entry to 2nd year available with Advanced Highers at AB including Biology plus Highers at BB plus Maths and Chemistry at National 5.